-B'Elanna was worried about her friend and former Captain.
+B'Elanna was worried about her friend and former captain.
 There was something going on but she couldn't get a fix on it in her mind.
 That Mark was hitting his wife never entered her head.
-Like most women who have been fortunate enough not to have experienced this, she also believed as Kathryn had that it only happened to certain types of women.
+Like most women who've been fortunate enough not to have experienced this, she also believed as Kathryn had that it only happened to certain types of women.
 The Kathryn Janeway she knew could never be a victim of anything like that.
-She had accepted Kathryn's stories for the bruises she saw but lately she wasn't so sure.
+She'd accepted Kathryn's stories for the bruises she saw but lately she wasn't so sure.

-She had spoken with Tom about her worries but Tom had suggested simply that after eight years in the Delta Quadrant, Kathryn Janeway probably only wanted to get away from her former life and start a new one.
-He told her that their Captain had always been a physical person, keeping fit with hoverball and other sports.
+She'd spoken with Tom about her worries but Tom had suggested simply that after eight years in the Delta Quadrant, Kathryn Janeway probably only wanted to get away from her former life and start a new one.
+He told her that their captain had always been a physical person, keeping fit with hoverball and other sports.
 Bruises were par for the course.
 His words made sense and for a time, B'Elanna accepted them.
-After her last visit however, her worries resurfaced and one day she found herself speaking to a girl friend about it.
+After her last visit however, her worries resurfaced and one day she found herself speaking to a girlfriend about it.
 She mentioned no names but filled her friend in on all the details.
 What her friend said surprised and disturbed her greatly.

 "You can try and talk with her but I doubt you'll get anywhere.
 She'll only become more afraid if she thinks you know or suspect.
 I'll talk to her if you get that far but I tell you again, she'll deny it completely.
 Look, let me see her, on some pretext or other and I'll tell you.
 I'll know just by looking at her."
 B'Elanna nodded.